To be eligible for the Physical Medicine and Rehabilitation oral (Part II) exam, candidates must meet the criteria below:

 - One headshot photo (passport-sized).

 An application fee of $750 must be submitted with your completed application.
-The fee increases to $975 if received after the initial application deadline.
+A late fee of $250 will be added if received after the initial application deadline.
 No application will be accepted after the final application deadline.

 Exam candidates may elect to cancel their exam by submitting a reason for cancellation to email@example.com.
 If the request is approved, exam fees will be refunded according to below: